harvard-lts/FITSservlet/README.md

 Within the WAR file’s META-INF directory is a Tomcat-specific file, context.xml.
 This file indicates to the Tomcat server to modify the Tomcat default class loader scheme for this application.
 The result is that, rather than load the WAR’s classes and JAR files first, classes on Tomcat’s shared classpath will be loaded first.
 This is critical given the nature of the custom class loaders used in FITS.
 (This file will be ignored if deploying to JBoss.)

 # <a name="jboss"></a>Deploying to JBoss 7.1
-Setting up the FITS Servlet within JBoss is somewhat more involved due to the more complex nature of JBoss class isolation.
+Setting up the FITS Web Service within JBoss is somewhat more involved due to the more complex nature of JBoss class isolation.
 ## Setting Environment Variable ‘fits.home’
 This can be one in one of two ways:
 1. Set environment variable on command line.